allankim4/Waste_Classification/README.md

 The goal of this project is to perform Image Classification on two general types of waste, organic and recyclable.
 (Images were retreived from kaggle)

+## How To's

+Making a classification/prediction: Just run the Image_Classification.ipynb.
+Search for a jpeg/jpg file to classify on the internet and paste the URL of the image on the respective cell.
+You can also just save the image and paste path for the image.

 ## Contents

 - [Introduction](#Introduction)